 Medical Editor: John P. Cunha, DO, FACOEP

-Sensipar (cinacalcet) is used to treat hyperparathyroidism (overactive parathyroid glands) in people who are on long-term dialysis for kidney disease.
-It is also used to lower calcium levels in people with cancer of the parathyroid gland.
-Sensipar is a calcimimetic agent that decreases levels of parathyroid hormone (PTH), calcium, and phosphorous in the body.
-Common side effects include nausea or vomiting.
+Sensipar (cinacalcet) is a calcimimetic agent that decreases levels of parathyroid hormone (PTH), calcium, and phosphorous in the body used to treat hyperparathyroidism (overactive parathyroid glands) in people who are on long-term dialysis for kidney disease.
+Sensipar is also used to lower calcium levels in people with cancer of the parathyroid gland.

 Our Sensipar (cinacalcet) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.